 Being part of a sports team or club, and celebrating your child’s achievements through these can also help them to feel good, build their self-esteem, and express their individuality.

 It also helps to give each child their own space.
-While it is not always possible to have their own room, a dedicated space to call their own such as a special box or cupboard, can be helpful.
+While it is not always possible to have their own room, a dedicated space to call their own such as a section of the living room, can be helpful.

 Encourage your child to talk openly with you.
-It is best not to dismiss their feelings, but to let them know that it is ok to feel the way they do and that these thoughts and feelings don’t make them a bad brother or sister!
+It’s best not to dismiss their feelings, and to let them know that it’s ok to feel the way they do.
+These thoughts and feelings don’t make them a bad brother or sister!

-If they have any questions, also be as honest as possible – it is good to be positive but realistic about your answers.
+If they have any questions, also be as honest as possible – it’s good to be positive but realistic about your answers.